Atoyebs/SupertokensJWTHelper/Readme.md

 ## Purpose

 A small node library that makes it easy to create, verify and decode jwts.
-It requires the following environment variables to be set in the calling node application/code and to be set via the `EnvHandler.getInstance().setEnv(process.env)` call **BEFORE ANY CALL IS MADE VIA THE** `JWTHandler` Singleton Class:
+It requires the following environment variables to be set in the calling node application/code and to be set via the `EnvHandler.getInstance().setEnv(process.env)` method **BEFORE ANY CALL IS MADE VIA THE** `JWTHandler` Singleton Class:

-- `NEXT_SERVER_API_DOMAIN` - The **domain name** where the Supertokens API (recipes)
+- `NEXT_SERVER_API_DOMAIN` - The **domain name** where the Supertokens API (recipes) are initialised

 - `NEXT_SERVER_API_BASE_PATH` - Base (API) path for where Supertokens (recipes) are initiated | _Looks like_ `/api/auth` (_this is usually set in your Supertokens `appConfig` file_)